5G-ERA/docs/Middleware/configuration/installation/terraform/infrastructure-deployment-terraform.md

 ```

 We enable ingress as a backup for exposing the services from the cluster.
- **If you want to use the TLS encryption for your Middleware, you can skip enabling the ingress here and activate the already preconfigured one which includes the routes for the Middleware in the terraform `main.tf` by commenting out the resource.
+ **If you want to use the TLS encryption for your Middleware, you can skip enabling the ingress here and activate the already preconfigured `ingress-nginx` which includes the routes for the Middleware in the terraform `main.tf` by commenting out the resource.
 However, this will not automatically enable the TLS, its configuration will have to be addressed with your own domain and certificates.**.

 ```shell
  sudo microk8s enable ingress